psteinb/deeplearning-at-iktp2018/README.md

 # Deep Learning

 Slides given at the 2018 Institute Seminar of the Institute for Nuclear and Particle Physics at the TU Dresden.
+To view them, go [here](https://psteinb.github.io/deeplearning-at-iktp2018/).

 # How to build the slides